mohsen12999/myCheatSheets/Linux/git.md

 clip <~/.ssh/id_rsa
 ```

-- go to github -> profile -> edit profile -> ssh keys -> add ssh key -> title: like the name of the computer or machin, past the key
+- go to github -> profile -> edit profile -> ssh keys -> add ssh key -> title: like the name of the computer or machine, past the key
 - verify the key

 ```sh